-In the calculation of EP_4 , the cost of columns and heat exchangers (i.e., reboilers and condensers) is taken into account.
+In the calculation of $EP_4$ , the cost of columns and heat exchangers (i.e., reboilers and condensers) is considered.

-The cost of the flash is considered to be negligible, because it is much lower than that of a distillation column.
+The cost of the flash is considered to be negligible because it is much lower than that of a distillation column.
 Thus, it is not to be considered within the costs of the separation section.

-The cost of the furnace and other important process-to-process heat exchanges is taken into account at the EP5 level.
+The cost of the furnace and other important process-to-process heat exchanges is considered at the EP5 level.